Syncleus/peak/README.rst

 Installation
 ============

-Install the application using pip:
+Install the application using pip.

     pip install apex